robertwenner/comics/doc/outputs.md

 languages, define an empty text (e.g., `"Deutsch": ""`).

 The style is optional.
 If not specified, it defaults to a black sans-serif font of size 10px.
+(This is without regard to frame spacing.)
 To pick a style, look at the XML of your comic texts (Inkscape menu Edit, then XML Editor...) and copy a `style=` description.

-The position for the Copyright note is picked automatically and depends on the frames in the comic.
+The position for the copyright note is picked automatically and depends on the frames in the comic.
 If there are rows of frames, the text will be placed between the last two rows.
 If all frames are in one row, the text will be turned 90 degrees and placed between frames.
 If there is only one